Ojos del Salado Expedition - 14 days

 Equipment

-Having good mountaineering equipment is one of the key points to have a successful expedition.
-Please note all your personal equipment will be checked by one of our guides in the hotel.
-You can rent equipment in Copiapo, please let us know in advance what do you need so we let you know availability and prices.
+Having reliable mountaineering equipment is essential for a successful expedition.
+All personal gear will be carefully checked by one of our guides at the hotel.
+Equipment rental is available in Copiapó; please inform us in advance about your requirements, so we can confirm availability and pricing.

 Head